 3.12 The spatial strategy will ensure that Keynsham continues to fulfil its traditional role as a market town and service centre for the surrounding area and remain an independent settlement.
-However the spatial strategy also enables Keynsham to evolve into a market town fit for the 21st century, becoming a more significant location for business and a more sustainable, desirable and well connected place to live and work.
+However the spatial strategy also enables Keynsham to evolve into a market town fit for the 21st century, becoming a more significant location for business and a more sustainable, desirable and well-connected place to live and work.

-Vision and Spatial Strategy
+3b Vision and Spatial Strategy

+The Vision

-The Vision What the spatial strategy seeks to achieve
+What the spatial strategy seeks to achieve.

 Keynsham is a historic town that occupies a strategically important location between Bristol and Bath and is therefore well placed to improve and attract investment.
 It will continue to act as a market town and service centre for the surrounding area.
 In responding to the loss of a major employer, it will evolve as a more significant business location.
-Keynsham will retain its independence and its separate identity within an attractive rural setting.
-It will become a more sustainable, desirable and well connected place in which to live and work, with an enhanced town centre inspired by its heritage, cherished rivers, park and green spaces.
+Keynsham will expand to accommodate a growing population, ensuring it retains its independence and its separate identity within an attractive rural setting.
+It will become a more sustainable, desirable and well-connected place in which to live and work, with an enhanced town centre inspired by its heritage, cherished rivers, park and green spaces.